dubrie/public/books.md

 ### Top 5

 1. Creativity Inc by Ed Catmull, Amy Wallace
+1. White Fragility by Robin Diangelo
 1. Startup Life by Brad Feld, Amy Batchelor
 1. It Doesn't Have to Be Crazy at Work by Jason Fried, David Heinemeier Hansson
 1. Endzone: The Rise, Fall, and Return of Michigan Football by John U. Bacon
-1. Hatching Twitter by Nick Bilton